Kaif10/Deploying-app-on-kubernetes/README.md

 # Deploying-app-on-kubernetes

 Installation / Create Cluster
-We already know how the Kubernetes clusters work, so it’s time to move to the tools that we’ll use.
+We already know how the Kubernetes clusters work, so it’s time to use the tools

 Kubectl is a command-line interface for running commands which will be processed on Kubernetes clusters.
 With kubectl, you can deploy applications, check and manage cluster resources, view logs and much more.
-Minikube creates and implements the environment of the Kubernetes physical cluster in your local environment.
+Minikube creates and implements the environment of the Kubernetes physical cluster i local environment.
 VirtualBox is a cross-platform virtualization tool.

-Let’s first check the version of minikube by typing minikube version command.
+check the version of minikube by typing minikube version command.
 $ minikube version
 minikube version: v1.3.1